MitchellWeg/MitchellWeg.github.io/content/post/using-docker-compose.md

 docker run -it your_image
 ```
 ### What is Docker-compose?
-It is however sometimes tedious to keep track of building images and the images you have built.
+It is, however, sometimes tedious to keep track of building images and the images you have built.
 Therefore docker-compose was created.

 Docker-compose is a tool that multiple docker containers can be build from a single YAML file.
 This massively simplifies the maintaince of your application.
 Note: Dockerfiles are still necessary.
 ### How to use docker-compose